Our Frequently Asked Questions

 - Do you preserve bouquets from the United States?

 Yes, absolutely!
-I am happy to preserve your bouquet that has first been dried in silica or air-dried.
+I am happy to preserve your bouquet that has FIRST been dried in silica or air-dried.
 Complete drying information is available once your date and deposit has been confirmed.

 - Will the colors of my flowers look exactly the same in the preservation?

-Your colors will be fairly similar to your fresh bouquet.
+Your colors will look fairly similar to your fresh bouquet.
 Some color and texture changes are normal and expected.
 Blue and lilac keep their color very well.
 White tends to turn cream or buff.
 Red, orange and purple will darken.
 Pink can loose vibrancy.
 Calla lilies will turn a bright yellow.
 However, It is important to keep in mind that pressed flowers do not retain their colors like flowers dried in silica.
-For the coasters and ornament the botanicals are pressed and white and pink tends to turn a muted, vintage color.
+For the coasters and ornament the botanicals are pressed and white and pink tends to turn a muted, vintage tan color.

 - Why are there transparent spots on my flowers?

 Transparent spots are most evident on orchids, lilies, and roses.
 These botanicals in particular can dry very thin and spots are caused by wedding day wear, handling, bruising or damage to the delicate petals before the bouquet arrives to be preserved.
 Once I receive your bouquet, the flowers have passed through many hands and are no longer fresh and perfect.
 This is not evident until the resin is poured and then the spots become visible.
 Spots are completely normal and expected and in no way detract from the overall beauty and sentimental value of your preserved floral keepsake!